• Home

 Recommended Food Choices:

 Feeding your cat the proper diet for the rest of their life is crucial to their longevity.
 We believe that the cost for a higher quality food can lower the chances of your cat developing chronic conditions such as; weight gain, diabetes, tooth and dental issues, kidney issues, and cancer.
 Cats should eat very little carbohydrates as they are obligate carnivores.
-Low grain, no grain and limited ingredient diets are best for a cat.
+Low grain, no grain and limited ingredient diets are best for all cats.
 Our shopping list will provide you with recommended brands of food to purchase.
 Hydration is also key!
 Kidney disease is extremely prevalent in cats, and it is one of the leading causes of death in cats.
 Since cats naturally do not drink sitting or still water, wet food adds moisture to their diet keeping them hydrated.
 Purchasing a water fountain is also highly recommended as cat’s are naturally attracted to running water and a fountain encourages drinking.
+To learn more about selecting the best food choices for your cat click here

 Introducing your new cat to your current pet in the home: